 Working hard to strike out bullying!

 More than 10 million students report being bullied each year in the U.S., according to a study by the Centers for Disease Control and the U.S. Department of Education, and those are just the ones who report it.
-That translates to nearly one in every four students, meaning someone’s child is being bullied right now at a school somewhere near you.
+That translates to nearly one in every three students, meaning someone’s child is being bullied right now at a school somewhere near you.

 ESPN, X Games, and Major League Baseball hosted a complimentary webinar to address cyberbullying

 Nearly 1 in 3 students experience bullying in schools.
 With technological advancements and the rise of youth engagement across digital platforms and electronic devices, bullying and aggressive behaviors have extended beyond the classroom setting.

 Cyberbullying, coined in 2008, is bullying that takes place over digital devices like cell phones, computers, and tablets.
 ESPN, X Games and Major League Baseball hosted a complimentary webinar on November 1, designed to offer best practices to address cyberbullying, in partnership with No Bully, a San Francisco-based nonprofit that trains schools how to activate student compassion to eradicate bullying and cyberbullying.

 Experts from the education field explored the issue and provided actionable ideas and strategies for educators to begin addressing cyberbullying in their classrooms, schools and beyond.

 ESPN believes that, at its very best, sports uplifts the human spirit.
 Its corporate citizenship programs use power of sport to positively address society’s needs through strategic community investments, cause marketing programs, collaboration with sports organizations and employee volunteerism, while also utilizing its diverse media assets.
 For more information go to ESPN Citizenship or X Games Shred Hate.